weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

-That is, `KW` (and `KWP`) are defined to operate with [`AES`](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) for its three key sizes: 128, 192, and 256 bits.
+That is, `KW` (and `KWP`) are defined to operate with [`AES`](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) for its three key sizes: 128, 192, and 256-bits.

-The standard does not indicate a specific key size for [`TDEA`](https://en.wikipedia.org/wiki/Triple_DES), but `TDEA`/Triple-DES is typically used with a 192 bit key and that is what we will develop later in this lab.
+The standard does not indicate a specific key size for [`TDEA`](https://en.wikipedia.org/wiki/Triple_DES), but `TDEA`/Triple-DES is typically used with a 192-bit key and that is what we will develop later in this lab.

 Also, we will not develop `AES` or `TDEA` in this lab.
 Instead we will